mikhirev/make_pcre/README.md

     $(pcre_subst PATTERN,REPLACEMENT,TEXT)
     $(s PATTERN,REPLACEMENT,TEXT)

-It searches TEXT for matching PATTERN.
-If it occurs, the matched substring is replaced with REPLACEMENT, and the resulting string is returned.
-If pattern does not match, TEXT is returned unchanged.
+It searches *TEXT* for matching *PATTERN*.
+If it occurs, the matched substring is replaced with *REPLACEMENT*, and the resulting string is returned.
+If pattern does not match, *TEXT* is returned unchanged. *PATTERN* is not expanded by default, *TEXT* is expanded before search, and *REPLACEMENT* string is expanded just before substitution.

 Capturing strings
 -----------------